srevn/plexmon/README.md

 A FreeBSD application that monitors filesystem changes in Plex Media Server library directories and triggers partial library scans.

-## Overview

-plexmon is designed to run as a system service that automatically monitors the directories used by your Plex Media Server libraries.
-When file changes are detected, it uses the Plex API to trigger a partial scan of only the affected directories, which is more efficient than full library scans.

 ## Features

 - Real-time monitoring of Plex library directories using FreeBSD's kqueue